thunderbird/webext-docs/messageDisplay.rst

 .. role:: code

 A message can be displayed in either Thunderbird's main mail tab (a.k.a 3-pane tab), a tab of its own, or in a window of its own.
-All are referenced by <var>tabId</var> in this API.
+All are referenced by :value:`tabId` in this API.
 Display windows are considered to have exactly one tab, which has limited functionality compared to tabs from the main window.

 .. rst-class:: api-main-section